attilagk/R-programming-tricks/R-markdown/2016-11-20-substitution-vs-switch/2016-11-20-substitution-vs-switch.md

 The second limitation might be overcome by somehow passing the list of "alternatives", say `ld`, to the main sampling function that would then call `switch` with `ld` as arguments.
 But that strategy would have to be involve `do.call` as well as the prepending of `ld` with an index that selects a single element from it.
 But the first limitation can be overcome in a straight-forward way only by using `substitute`.

 So, the teacher implements `sample.d.substitute`.
 The `x` and `p` arguments have the same semantics as in the case of `sample.d.switch`.
 The new argument is `ld`, the unnamed list of named lists.
-As the code shows, the `switch` in the body of the `helper` function was replaced by expressions that involve two calls to `substitute` within the same expression.
-This mechanism allows sequential evaluation in two steps: at the first step a call object is obtained and assigned to `cl`, while at the second step `cl` itself is evaluated to produce the `sample`.

 ```r